hyperledger-archives/grid-rfcs/0000-catalog.md

 **catalog_product actions:**

-- CatalogProductCreate - create a catalog_product and stores it in state
+- CatalogProductCreate - creates a catalog_product and stores it in state
 - CatalogProductUpdate - updates a catalog_product in state
 - CatalogProductDelete - delete a catalog_product from state
 - CatalogProductSetStatus - changes the "status" of a catalog_product to an